 - Knead until smooth

-Benefits: Sensory development, fine motor skills, creativity
+Builds sensory development, fine motor skills, creativity

-To maximize the benefits of indoor play:
+To get the most out of indoor play:

-- Designate a safe play area
+- Set up a safe play area

 - Rotate toys and activities regularly

-- Include both structured and unstructured play
+- Mix structured and unstructured play

-- Maintain a consistent routine
+- Keep a consistent routine

-- Supervise appropriately for safety
+- Supervise appropriately

 What are some of your favorite indoor activities for kids?
 Share them with us at [email protected]!